All right, we're back with broadcast excellence, defined by me.

 Do you hear Fast Eddie?

-Fast Eddie said, screw the not screw all these primaries.
+Fast Eddie said, screw all these primaries.

-Doesn't matter, screw the delegates.
+Screw the delegates.

 It's a superdelegates account.

-She's won in states that she carries to win 260 electoral votes.
+She's won in states that she carries.

-That I guarantee you has never been an official criteria of the Democrat National Convention or the party as to who gets the party's nomination.
+That, I guarantee you, has never been an official criteria of the Democrat National Convention or the party as to who gets the party's nomination.

-Now the superdelegates, you know, may have thought that way in the past so forth, but it doesn't appear so.
+Now, the superdelegates, you know, may have thought that way in the past, so forth, but it doesn't appear so.

-But about these superdelegates, have you noticed, do you know let's talk about rules here?
+But about these superdelegates, have you noticed, do you know, let's talk about rules here.

 Do you know what the purpose of the superdelegates is?

-So the superdelegates are there to make sure that the party gets what it wants, regardless of the voters do.
+So the superdelegates are there to make sure that the party gets what it wants regardless of the voters do.

 Now all of a sudden there's pressure on the superdelegates.